-Holiday Activities and Food Grant
+Holiday Activities and Food (HAF) Grant

 7. The Council has been awarded £1,288,420 of Holiday Activities and Food Grant by the Department for Levelling Up, Housing and Communities in 2023/24.
 Up to 2% of this grant may be capitalised which equates to £25,768.
-It is proposed that this amount is added to the capital programme to set up a website and booking system to support the HAF programme.
+This amount is being added to the capital programme to set up a website and booking system to support the HAF programme.
 Amendments to the Capital Programme are in normal circumstances made by Council following approval by Cabinet.
-Owing to Procurement and implementation timescales this decision is urgent and cannot reasonably be deferred to the next available meeting of the Council.
-It can therefore be approved by Cabinet as allowed by the Council's constitution in these circumstances.
+Owing to Procurement and implementation timescales this decision was urgent and could not reasonably be deferred to this meeting of the Council.
+It has been approved as allowed by the Council's Constitution in urgent circumstances.

-It is proposed that £26,000 is included in the 2023/24 Capital Programme and will be funded by the grant.
+£26,000 is being included in the 2023/24 Capital Programme and will be funded by the grant.